shau-git/FED_aot/README.md

 ## Features
 In this section will dive dip in all the details of each sections in this app.
-__Note__: when first load the page the audio and images will took some time to load, need to be patient.
+__Note__: when first load the page the audio and images will take some time to load, need to be patient.

 ### Get Started
 This is the first section you'll see when visiting the app.